FREE GROCERY GUIDE

 Hypothyroidism, Hashimoto's, or life without a thyroid can make everything on the list above more challenging than it is for the average bear.
 Let's zero in on that first item on the list: building and maintaining lean muscle mass.

 According to Dr. Emily Kiberd, founder of Thyroid Strong and one of the contributors to my Thyroid-Friendly Workout Kit, if you have an underactive thyroid, it's harder to maintain muscle mass.
 Hypothyroid myopathy or muscle weakness affects about 79% of people with hypothyroidism.
-Strength training combined with adequate protein consumption helps us build muscle, or what she calls the "Organ of longevity."
+Strength training combined with adequate protein consumption helps us build muscle, and muscle is often referred to as the "Organ of longevity."

 While it's not great news that we face these challenges as Thyroid Thrivers, being aware of them is what empowers us to make the best choices for our health.
 Protein can be like a secret weapon on your journey to optimal well-being.